Speakers

 five exemplary successes for quality and safety

-It will be presented how after drug treatment in aquacultures, which are particularly at risk of infection due to their high fish density, nonetheless residue-free goods can be obtained.
-Experimental test results give nickel-sensitive allergy sufferers security today compared to conventional stainless steel cooking pots, the alloy of which contains 8% nickel, among other things.
+It is presented how residue-free products can be obtained after medicinal treatment in aquacultures, which are particularly at risk of infection due to their high fish density.
+Experimental test results now give nickel-sensitive allergy sufferers safety compared to conventional stainless steel cooking pots, the alloy of which contains 8% nickel, among other things.

-It will be presented how fractionated milk fats can be used in ice cream glazes without impairing their melting and crystallization behavior - and how these defined milk-fat fractions can be produced cost-effectively using supercritical carbon dioxide.
-It also becomes clear which advantages and which analytical safety the near-infrared spectrometry offers, for example in the ongoing production control of food, and which can also replace expensive wet-chemical analyzes.
-Finally, it is about the health-relevant glucosinolates and their biomarkers in broccoli and other crucifera (cruciferous vegetables).
+It will be presented how fractionated milk fats can be incorporated into ice cream glazes without affecting their melting and crystallization behavior - and how these defined milk fat fractions can be produced cost-effectively using supercritical carbon dioxide.
+It will also be clear what advantages and analytical reliability near-infrared spectrometry offers, e.g. in the ongoing production control of foodstuffs, and what is more, how it can replace complex wet chemical analyses.
+Finally, it will be about the health-relevant glucosinolates and their biomarkers in broccoli and other cruciferous vegetables.

-Target group: Schoolchildren, especially those from advanced MINT courses, science teachers, school communities, interested scientists, especially chemists
+Target group: Students, especially those taking advanced MINT courses, science teachers, school community, interested scientists, especially chemists

 Duration: 45 minutes